doc212/fix_xml_name/README.txt

 fix.cs:
 * C# implementation that requires .NET Runtime environment
+* fix.exe is a build using Mono on my Linux machine (I ran it on a WinXP VM and it works out of the box)
 * works using the config.xml file.
 Run it once to generate an example file

 Note: